2×2 (TV channel): Infotainment channel (1989–1997)

-The name "2×2" was coined by the staff around July 1989.
+The name "2x2" was coined by the staff around July 1989.
 Sergey Lavrov, the artist on staff, developed the general style of the channel and the original logo.
 On 1 November 1989, the channel began broadcasting under its own name on the frequency of the Moscow Programme.

-In 1993, 2×2 went to satellite, which resulted in the retransmission of its programs by some regional partners.
+In 1993, 2x2 launched on satellite, which resulted in the retransmission of its programs by some regional affiliates.
 Before going to satellite, the channel broadcast only in Moscow and the Moscow Oblast, and through its own transmitters in Tver and Ryazan, with the signal being delivered in real time via terrestrial RRL.

-In 1995, according to opinion polls, the 1st channel Ostankino and ORT had significantly lower viewership than 2x2 in the daytime.
-At the time of the closure of the old 2x2 (in the spring of 1997), the situation with ratings in the morning and daytime changed in favor of ORT, and the average daily share of channel viewership was approximately 1% of the television audience, which was equivalent to the indicators of STS and REN TV, as well as the Fifth Channel; the Moscow channel MTK had similar rating problems.
+In 1995, according to opinion polls, 1st channel Ostankino and its successor ORT had significantly lower viewership than 2x2 in the daytime.
+At the time of the closure of the old 2x2 (in the spring of 1997), the ratings situation in the morning and daytime changed in favor of ORT, and the average daily share of channel viewership was approximately 1% of the television audience, which was equivalent to the indicators of STS and REN TV, as well as the Fifth Channel; the Moscow channel MTK had similar rating problems.

-2×2 broadcasting on 3 TVK ended exactly at midnight on the night of 8–9 June 1997 due to the expiration of license number 15 from 8 June 1992, issued for 5 years.
-At 7:00 Moscow time on 9 June, the channel gave up its place on the third television button to the new channels Moskovia and TV Centre, moving to the UHF band, to 51 TVK, where from 7:00 to 11:00 and from 19:00 to 3:00 on weekdays and from 9:00 to 14:00 and from 19:00 to 3:00 on weekends Muz-TV was broadcast (in the printed programs were transferring, reporting directly to the Muz-TV).
-2×2 broadcast on 51 TVK from 11:00 to 19:00 on weekdays and from 14:00 to 19:00 on weekends, with extremely low-quality content and the predominance of teleshopping.
+2x2's broadcasts on VHF channel 3 ended exactly at midnight on the night of 8–9 June 1997 due to the expiration of license number 15 from 8 June 1992, issued for 5 years.
+At 7:00 Moscow time on 9 June, the channel gave up its place on VHF channel 3 (corresponding to the "third button" on television sets in Moscow at the time) to the new channels Moskovia and TV Centre, moving to the UHF band, to channel 51, where from 7:00 to 11:00 and from 19:00 to 3:00 on weekdays and from 9:00 to 14:00 and from 19:00 to 3:00 on weekends Muz-TV was broadcast (in the printed programs were transferring, reporting directly to the Muz-TV).
+2x2 broadcast on channel 51 from 11:00 to 19:00 on weekdays and from 14:00 to 19:00 on weekends, with extremely low-quality content and the predominance of teleshopping.

-On 26 July 1997, the channel stopped broadcasting to Moscow and the Moscow Oblast on 51 TVK.
+On 26 July 1997, the channel stopped broadcasting to Moscow and the Moscow Oblast on channel 51.
 For a long time after the closure of the old 2x2, the company "2x2-Telemarket" existed, which was the exclusive owner of the rights to a number of films, documentaries, animated series, and television series broadcast by the channel before 1997 on the territory of Russia.
 Later, AFK Sistema acquired 2x2.